 A little reminder: visitors are not allowed to remove anything from the beach; fossil or not!
 The guides actually have permits with them which allows them to take fossils from the beach to the centre.
 Our guide had forgotten his and remarked that he was not allowed to remove anything during the tour.

 Location: The cliffs are located at 100 Main Street, Joggins, Nova Scotia.
-Check out my Bay of Fundy map.
+You can see Joggins on my Bay of Fundy map below.

 GPS Co-ordinates: 45〫42' 35"N; 64〫26' 09"W